Originally published: 15.FEB.2021

 How many days before period does white discharge start?

-During the follicular phase - the time between the first day of the period and ovulation, you may experience white or creamy discharge.
-According to the Mayo Clinic, vaginal discharge during a typical menstrual cycle tends to look a little something like the below:
+During the follicular phase - the time between the first day of the period and ovulation, you may experience white or creamy mucus.³

-It’s important to remember that not everyone’s menstrual cycle is the same - which means not everyone will experience the same types and forms of discharge!
-If you’re worried about yours, it’s important to see a doctor to find out more.
+It’s important to remember that not everyone’s menstrual cycle is the same - which means not everyone will experience the same color or consistency of discharge or mucus.
+If you’re worried about yours, or you have noticed a change in your vaginal discharge, it’s important to speak with your doctor.

 See also: Green Vaginal Discharge: What is it and What Causes the Symptoms?